 - Contrast: A contrast is the difference between lightest and darkest region of the image.

 - Edge: Edges are boundaries of objects present in an image.
-If sudden change occurred in pixel density over a small number of pixels, edge is detected at that place.

 - Tone: Tone describes lightness or darkness of the image.